zecjonathan/YUFI/README.md

 ### Instalation:

 Open SwiftPlaygrounds or Xcode and simply import the .swiftpm file.
-The programm is written in SwiftUI amd does not work with UIKit.
+The programm is written in SwiftUI and does not work with UIKit.

 ### License externals: